Syslifters/sysreptor/docs/docs/setup/plugins.md

 ### Getting Started
 We recommend to develop and manage custom plugins in a separate Git repository, not in the SysReptor repository.
+You can use our [example plugin repository](https://github.com/Syslifters/sysreptor-plugin-example) as a starting point.

 First, you need to set up a new repository (either on GitHub or your internal version control system) with a directory structure similar to:

 ```